-Current students of the University will email new international students prior to their arrival to check on how their preparation is going and to invite any questions that they may have.
+Current students of the university will email new international students prior to their arrival to check on how their preparation is going and to invite any questions that they may have.
 Students may have questions about accommodation, transport, what is Australia like?
-Peer Support Students also assist staff at orientation and during the social welcome events.
+Student Committee members also assist staff at orientation and during the social welcome events.